apache/nifi-minifi-cpp/Extensions.md

 // register internal resources as REGISTER_INTERNAL_RESOURCE(HTTPClient);
 ```

-If you decide to put them in a header file, you better make sure that there are no dependencies between extensions,
-as the inclusion of such header from extension "A", will force it to be defined in the including extension "B".
-This could result
-in shadowing each other's resources.
-Best to put them in source files.

 Some extensions (e.g. `http-curl`) require initialization before use.
 You need to subclass `Extension` and let the system know by using `REGISTER_EXTENSION`.